OPS-E2E-PPE/PowerShell-Docs/contributing/2-WRITING.md

 All of our documentation hosted on GitHub is written using *Markdown*.
 Markdown is a lightweight markup language with plain text formatting syntax.
 Markdown forms the basis of our documentation's conceptual authoring language.
-Creating new articles is as easy as writing a simple text file by using your favorite text editor.
+Creating new articles is as easy as writing a simple text file by using your favorite text editor.a

 ## Markdown editors